gh-andre/KeePassFont/README.md

       git checkout -b vx-y-z

+* Upgrade solution to Visual Studio 2019 and commit changes.
 * Cherry-pick non-conflicting changes from the previous version branch, which typically includes added files, such as the new XSL template.
   For example, if `12345678` represents a commit with the last